Boundary controllability for a one-dimensional heat equation with a singular inverse-square potential: Introduction and main results

 Concerning instead the boundary controllability, this problem was firstly addressed in \cite{cannarsa2012unique}, where the authors considered the case $a(x)=x^{\,\beta}$, $\beta\in (0,1)$ and proved approximate controllability acting from $x=0$.

-Finally, in \cite{cannarsa2015cost,gueye2014exact} it is considered again the case $a(x)=x^{\,\beta}$, $\beta\in (0,1)$, and it is proved the null controllability for \eqref{1d_heat_deg}, again from $x=0$.
-In particular, in \cite{cannarsa2015cost} it is also presented an analysis of the cost of null controllability and of its dependence on the parameter $\beta$ and on the time $T$.
+In \cite{cannarsa2015cost,gueye2014exact}, it is considered again the case $a(x)=x^{\,\beta}$, $\beta\in (0,1)$, and it is proved the null controllability for \eqref{1d_heat_deg}, again from $x=0$.
+In particular, in \cite{cannarsa2015cost}, it is also presented an analysis of the cost of null controllability and of its dependence on the parameter $\beta$ and on the time horizon $T$.
+Finally, in \cite{cannarsa2018cost}, it is studied the case $\beta\in [1,2)$ and analogous results as in \cite{cannarsa2015cost} are obtained.